yy933/Genius-Chef-ecommerce/README.md

 | user1@example.com | Password12345 | user |
 | geniuschef2023@gmail.com | Geniuschef2023 | admin |
 ### **Payment**
 >  **Note: Both credit card and Paypal payments are in testing mode and no real payments will be made.
-Using payment info other than info below might lead to payment failure.**
+Using payment info other than the info below might lead to payment failure.**

 | Payment method  | details  |
 | ------------- |:-------------: |